 - Chronic illness: Medical conditions like chronic pain, diabetes, heart disease, or cancer can trigger depressive episodes due to the stress and emotional toll of managing these conditions.

 - Substance abuse: Alcohol or drug abuse can lead to depression.
-Additionally, some medications or withdrawal from drugs can induce depressive symptoms.
+Additionally, some medications or withdrawal from drugs can induce symptoms.

 2. Psychological Factors